Showing posts with label Cullompton. Show all posts

 In 1939, Charles John Northcott, Coal & General Carter, wife Emily and Beryl, were living at 93 Barrington StreetTiverton, Devon (next-door-but-one to The Barley Mow, partly over the entrance to Martin's Lane).

 Emily Northcott of 93 Barrington Street, Tiverton, died, aged 66, on 22 Dec 1967.
 Beryl Emily Northcott died, aged 44, in 1974, leaving a daughter.
-I've not found a record of Charles John Northcott's death, which I don't find surprising as just his young granddaughter was left by that time.
+I've not found a record of Charles John Northcott's death, which I don't find surprising as just his vulnerable granddaughter was left then.

 Thomas Ware and Harriet Ridgeway